 The Stereolithography Process

-3. Once the first layer is complete the platform is lowered by 0.05 – 0.15 mm (depending on the build mode selected) with a fresh layer of resin covering the build surface.
+- Once the first layer has been completed the platform is lowered by 0.05 – 0.15mm (dependent on build mode selected) with a fresh layer of resin covering the build surface.

 - The next layer is then traced out, curing and bonding the resin to the layer below.

 - The stereolithography process repeats layer by layer until the model and any support structures are “fully grown” in the resin.
 Once complete the platform is raised, allowing excess resin to drain away before the model is removed from the platform.

 - SLA technicians then wash the SLA model and remove any supporting structures, prior to completing any customer specified finishing or painting.

 The Stereolithography process allows for the production of large and small prototype components with LPE offering customers access to the largest Stereolithography build platform within the UK and Ireland.

 Please note that the build platform dimensions represent single part builds, larger components can be “split and bonded” by our team of highly trained in-house model makers.
 For further details please speak to a member of our sales team on 028 9070 6940.